Kei Hosogai

 Kei Hosogai (細貝 圭, Hosogai Kei) is a Japanese actor and musician associated with GMB Production.
-In 2008, he debuted as an actor as Hiyoshi Wakashi in Musical: The Prince of Tennis, and since then, has starred in multiple television, stage, and film productions, such as Battle of Demons (2009), Kaizoku Sentai Gokaiger (2010) and Ultraman Trigger: New Generation Tiga (2021).
+In 2008, he debuted as an actor as Hiyoshi Wakashi in Musical: The Prince of Tennis, and since then, has starred in multiple television, stage, and film productions, such as Battle of Demons (2009), Kaizoku Sentai Gokaiger (2011) and Ultraman Trigger: New Generation Tiga (2021).
 As a voice actor, he starred as Kaoru Hakaze from the Ensemble Stars! multimedia franchise.

 In addition to his acting career, Hosogai was also the bassist for the rock band Cocoa Otoko from 2010 to 2012.

 Personal life

 From ages 6–9 and 11–23, he lived in the United States, primarily in Seattle, Washington, and in the state of Hawaii; because of this, he is fluent in English.
 When he lived in Seattle, he attended a Japanese school every week from elementary to high school and was classmates with YouTuber Chika Yoshida (known as Bilingirl).

 He married actress Hitomi Satō on October 10, 2019.
+On February 23, 2023, they announced they had divorced, citing they had grown apart.